Block space allocator

 We denote D, P and E as decrypted, protocol and encrypted transactions, respectively.

-• At height , block space is evenly divided in three parts, one for each kind of transaction type.
+• At height HH, block space is evenly divided into three parts, one for each kind of transaction type.

-• At height , no encrypted transactions are included either.
-Notice that no decrypted transactions were included in the proposal, since at height we did not decide on any encrypted transactions.
-In sum, only protocol transactions are included in the proposal for the block with height .
+• At height H+2H+2, no encrypted transactions are included either.
+Notice that no decrypted transactions were included in the proposal, since at height H+1H+1 no encrypted transactions were committed.
+In sum, only protocol transactions are included in the proposal for the block with height H+2H+2.

-• At height , allocation returns to its normal operation, thus block space is divided in three equal parts for each kind of transaction type.
+• At height H+4H+4, allocation returns to its normal operation, thus block space is divided in three equal parts for each kind of transaction type.

 Transaction batch validation

-• If all decrypted transactions from have been included in the proposal , for height .
+• All decrypted transactions from H1H-1 have been included in the proposal PP, for height HH.

-• That no encrypted transactions were included in the proposal , if no encrypted transactions should be included at .
+• No encrypted transactions were included in the proposal PP, if no encrypted transactions should be included at HH.

-• N.b. the conditions to reject encrypted transactions are still not clearly specced out, therefore they will be left out of this section, for the time being.
+N.b. the conditions to reject encrypted transactions are not specced out, and would be necessary should Namada incorporate the DKG scheme

-Should any of these conditions not be met at some arbitrary round of , all honest validators will reject the proposal .
-Byzantine validators are permitted to re-order the layout of typically derived from the BlockSpaceAllocator , under normal operation, however this should not be a compromising factor of the safety and liveness properties of Namada.
-The rigid layout of is simply a consequence of allocating in different phases.
+Should any of these conditions not be met at some arbitrary round RR of HH, all honest validators Vh:VhVV_h : V_h \subseteq V will reject the proposal PP. Byzantine validators would be permitted to re-order the layout of PP typically derived from the BlockSpaceAllocator AA, under normal operation, however this should not be a compromising factor of the safety and liveness properties of Namada.
+The rigid layout of BB is simply a consequence of AA allocating in different phases.

 On validator set updates

-Validator set updates, one type of protocol transactions decided through BFT consensus in Namada, are fundamental to the liveness properties of the Ethereum bridge, thus, ideally we would also check if these would be included once per epoch at the ProcessProposal stage.
+Validator set updates, one type of protocol transactions decided through BFT consensus in Namada, are fundamental to the liveness properties of the Ethereum bridge.
 Unfortunately, achieving a quorum of signatures for a validator set update between two adjacent block heights through ABCI alone is not feasible.
 Hence, the Ethereum bridge is not a live distributed system, since there is the possibility to cross an epoch boundary without constructing a valid proof for some validator set update.
 In practice, however, it is nearly impossible for the bridge to get "stuck", as validator set updates are eagerly issued at the start of an epoch, whose length should be long enough for consensus(*) to be reached on a single validator set update.

-We cover validator set updates in detail in the Ethereum bridge section.
+Validator set updates are covered in more detail in the Ethereum bridge section.

 Governance